 The Company groups mining areas and other assets as a basic unit that generates cash inflows independently of other groups of assets.
-Due to impact from deteriorating business environments based on such factors as the drop in oil prices, the Company reduced the respective carrying amounts of the assets listed below to recoverable amounts, posting the reductions as impairment loss.
+Due to changes in the asset group composition, the Company reduced the respective carrying amounts of the assets listed below to recoverable amounts, posting the reductions as impairment loss.